FINANCE

 Get Ready for School

 Sending your little one off to college may seem like a lifetime away, but starting an education fund for your child early on is a smart step.
+Consider investing in a 529 plan for your child.
+A 529 plan is a tax-advantaged account that can be used for education expenses.

-Writing Your Will
+Write Your Will

-Understandably, many people would rather put off writing their will.
-But squaring it away early may help you breathe easier, since a will outlines how your assets will be distributed and who you will designate as your child's legal guardian if you die before they reach adulthood.
-It's just one more way to set your kids up for success.
 Depending on your preference and finances, you can write your own will or seek guidance from an attorney or planning services.
 Trustworthy online software can also help you consider legalities as you plan your estate.

-Financially preparing for your baby is truly a win-win — you'll feel more secure in your own finances and your child will be set up for success from day one.
+Financially preparing for your baby is truly a win-win — you'll feel more secure in your own finances, and your child will be set up for success from day one.
 Whether you have eight months to go or three, taking even just a few of these steps will have you on the right track so you can spend even more time with your new bundle of joy.

 Start Building Your Future